Neuquén–Cipolletti bridges: Railway bridge

+The construction of the bridge was interrupted by three floods that destroyed tracks and makeshift bridges and interrupted traffic.
+On July 12, 1900, a telegraph message from Paso de los Indios warned the construction site of an upcoming major flood of the river.
+The initial report indicated that the waters raised 1.7 m, while an update the next morning showed 6 m and raising.
+The staff was then ordered to move everything from the construction site to safety at Limay Station only leaving behind provisory bridges and tracks.
+Two boats and a speedboat, all steam powered, were ordered to remain on the southern bank and to maintain constant pressure day and night.
+By 8 PM, the station at Paso de los Indios registered a height of 8 m to 9 m.
+After the waters raised to 3.5 m by 10 PM at the construction site, all work was interrupted.
+The highest part of the construction, two cylinders that held the airlock were visible due to a wave that rose above them.
+Five men on a shack who refused to move to higher ground needed to be rescued, as well as some of the workers of the general store.
+Two rescue trips by one of the small boats were successful, while during the third trip it capsized throwing all three of the rescued men to the waters.
+The workers reached the roof of the shack where they were previously trapped, and they were later rescued by the powerboat.

 The construction works were soon resumed, and by June 26, 1901, the completed bridge was load tested.
 On July 12, 1902, it was officially opened for traffic.
 The first passing locomotive, number 205, was operated by engineer Antonio Mazzarolo, accompanied by fireman Francesco Della Negra.
 Neuquén Station was built on the other side of the river, on the rural Confluencia settlement.
 The same year, a resolution of the territorial disputes with Chile was negotiated with British intervention.
 By 1904, Governor Buquet Roldán decided to move the capital of the Neuquén Territory from Chos Malal to the Confluencia settlement, and founded Neuquén City.
 The move was leveraged by the railroad, that shortened travel time between the Territory and Buenos Aires to a maximum of three days.